sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ## Solve an equation using {func}`~.solve` or {func}`~.solveset`

-You can solve an equation using in several ways.
+You can solve an equation in several ways.
 The examples below demonstrate using both {func}`~.solve` and {func}`~.solveset` where applicable.
 You can choose the function best suited to your equation.